 There will be some opportunity to observe skilled catering staff at work and learn about food storage and hygiene protocol.

 We have 3 main shops at the zoo – the main entrance shop, Madagascar Market Place and Manado Town.
 We also have a number of pop-up outlets across the site, as well as activities which include face painting, Handimals and remote boats.
 We sell a range of products including souvenir gifts, toys, clothing, books, jewellery and confectionery.

 Our Guest Experience team takes care of everything else a guest may need when visiting the zoo.
-This includes car parking, selling admission tickets, site presentation, operating the boat trip and monorail, and running events like The Lanterns at Chester Zoo!
+This includes car parking, selling admission tickets, site presentation (including bin and washroom duties), operating the boat trip, and running events like The Lanterns at Chester Zoo!

 Students will help with tasks including visitor admissions, wheelchair and buggy hire, and assisting in the Guest Services Information Building answering visitor queries.
-Students will also have the opportunity to observe experienced staff operating the monorail and lazy river boat trip, as well as assisting with car parking and site presentation.
+They will also have the opportunity to observe experienced staff operating the river boat trip, as well as assisting with car parking and site presentation.
 Guest Experience staff interact closely with our visitors and so working with the team is an ideal opportunity to learn about the importance of great customer care and service recovery.

 Membership & Adoptions

 Our Membership & Adoptions team are located at the main entrance in a fast-paced and busy environment, looking after our 112,000 members and 5,100 adopters!

 Students will spend time interacting with our visitors whilst learning about the work done by the team, including online sales processes and the importance of gift aid to the zoo’s conservation work.

 They will assist with customer queries, stock control, making up gift packs for adopters, and sending out renewal correspondence.